camueller/SmartApplianceEnabler/doc/REST_EN.md

 ```

 ## Setting schedules
 Normally the schedules are read from the `Appliance.xml` file.
-However, it is possible to transfer the schedules to the SAE via REST.
-To do this, the schedule(s) must be combined in a root element `Schedules`, which is passed to SAE with specification of the appliance ID:
+However, it is possible to transfer the schedules to the *Smart Appliance Enabler* via REST.
+To do this, the schedule(s) must be combined in a root element `Schedules`, which is passed to *Smart Appliance Enabler* with specification of the appliance ID:
 ```console
 curl -s -X POST -d '<Schedules xmlns="http://github.com/camueller/SmartApplianceEnabler/v1.4"><Schedule><RuntimeRequest min="1800" max="3600" /><DayTimeframe><Start hour="0" minute="0" second="0" /><End hour="18" minute="59" second="59" /></DayTimeframe></Schedule></Schedules>' --header 'Content-Type: application/xml' http://localhost:8080/sae/schedules?id=F-00000001-000000000001-00
 ```
 The `xmlns` attribute (especially the version of the *Smart Appliance Enabler* at the end) must match the `xmlns` attribute in the `Appliances.xml` file.

-The following should then be found in the SAE log:
+The following should then be found in the *Smart Appliance Enabler* log:
 ```console
 2020-01-12 18:31:10,606 DEBUG [http-nio-8080-exec-3] d.a.s.w.SaeController [SaeController.java:413] F-00000001-000000000099-00: Received request to activate 1 schedule(s)
 2020-01-12 18:31:10,614 DEBUG [http-nio-8080-exec-3] d.a.s.a.RunningTimeMonitor [RunningTimeMonitor.java:82] F-00000001-000000000099-00: Using enabled time frame 00:00:00.000-18:59:59.000/1800s/3600s